What is the best part about adopting a child in Georgia?

 How can I adopt a child through foster care in Georgia?

-To adopt a child through foster care, your adoption would need to go through the Division of Family and Children Services or a licensed private foster care agency in Georgia.
+To adopt a child through foster care, your adoption would need to go through the Division of Family and Children Services or a licensed private foster care agency.

 A home study evaluation completed within the last year would be required.